bhagyeshvarvdekar/performativ-test/README.md

 frontend/performativ-project - Contains the frontend code for the book management system.

+# Running Backend Tests
+To execute the backend tests for the application, you can use the following command:

+`php artisan test`

+This command will run all the tests located in the tests directory.
+It includes both unit tests and feature tests.

+If you want to run a specific test class or test case, you can use the --filter option followed by the test class or test case name.
+For example, to run only the BooksApiTest class, you can use:

+`php artisan test --filter BooksApiTest`

+Make sure to set up the database for testing, which is usually handled by Laravel's testing framework.
+You can configure the testing database in the .env.testing file.

+By running the tests, you can verify the functionality and behavior of the backend API endpoints defined in the application.

 # Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.